liz3/dv/README.md

 # How does the model work?

-The model is the model which dv uses to analyse files.
+The model is the structure which dv uses to analyse binary files, it contains the definitions for all fields which are expected in a file.

 A very simple model would look like: